University of Minnesota Talented Youth Mathematics Program

 The University of Minnesota Talented Youth Mathematics Program (UMTYMP) is an alternative secondary mathematics education program operated by the University of Minnesota's School of Mathematics Center for Educational Programs (MathCEP).
 Classes are offered in St. Cloud, Rochester, Duluth, and Minneapolis, Minnesota.
 The Program is supported by the Minnesota state legislature.
+UMTYMP serves some of Minnesota's most talented math students.
 The course structure, intensity, and workload are comparable to college-level classes in rigor.

 Program

 UMTYMP offers a total of five years of math coursework.
 The program is divided into a high school component and a calculus component.

 High school component

 The UMTYMP high school component lasts two years and covers standard high school mathematics.
 The classes are taught by local secondary school teachers.